srushti-714/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     ![Screenshot showing that the Dependency Agent install on Linux was successful.](images/Exercise1/da-linux-done.png "Dependency Agent installation was successful")

-20. The agent installation is now complete.
+31. The agent installation is now complete.
 Next, you need to generate some traffic on the SmartHotel application so the dependency visualization has some data to work with.
 Browse to the public IP address of the SmartHotelHost, and spend a few minutes refreshing the page and checking guests in and out.

-#### Task summary
+#### Task summary <!-- omit in toc -->

 In this task you configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.